mxber2022/EBC_BARCELONA_XDC/README.md

 4. **Get Account Balance**: Quickly check your XDC account balance with a simple command, keeping you updated on your financial status.

 5. **Trading Alerts**: Receive real-time trading alerts for XDC and stay informed about market movements, ensuring you never miss an opportunity.

+6. **NFT Holdings**: Quickly check your XDC account NFT's with a simple command.

 ## Getting Started